-Whether supporting the creativity and free expression of festival culture (I was on the board of Burning Man’s little European sister Nowhere for a number of years), the reclaiming of female erotic empowerment through my involvement in the burlesque industry in London, becoming an international facilitator in the realms of conscious sexuality, or my work with the menstrual cycle, I have always had a knack for being in the right time and the right place, supporting a movement to tip into more of a collective consciousness.
+Whether supporting the creativity and free expression of festival culture (I was on the board of Burning Man’s little European sister Nowhere for many years), the reclaiming of female erotic empowerment through my involvement in the burlesque industry in London, becoming an international facilitator in the realms of authentic eros and human connection, or my work with the menstrual cycle, I have always had a knack for being in the right time and the right place, supporting a movement to tip into more of a collective consciousness.

 Image by Gina Vadana

-My pathway into feminine leadership was catalysed by my past work as a dominatrix, where my intention was of creating a field of growth and healing for both myself and my clients.
+After working a number of years with creating workshops exploring intimacy (including Authentic Eros, with my colleague Kai Ehrhardt), my pathway into feminine leadership was catalysed by my work as a dominatrix, where my intention was of creating a field of growth and healing for both myself and my clients.

-This offered a rich opportunity to deepen my enquiry around our collective shadows of the victim/perpetrator, how to work with shame and personal empowerment.
-Curious about the phenomena of patriarchal power dynamics being played out through the dominatrix, I was curious about what power could be beyond this, and how my inherent leadership style could be influenced by my female body.
+Beyond rich opportunities to deepen my enquiry around our collective shadows of the victim/perpetrator, and how to work with shame and personal empowerment, the phenomena of patriarchal power dynamics being played out through this archetype, begged the question of what power could be beyond this?
+And how might my inherent leadership style be influenced by my female body?

-Thus began my research into the womb as a pathway into leadership, as a tool for self-care, feminine embodiment and social change.
+Thus began my research into the womb as a pathway into leadership, as a tool for self-care, feminine embodiment and social change, and I founded Know Your Flow, an online course as well as international community, as well as co-founded Sensing the Change, an initiative that brings together somatics and social change.

-I believe that the more we experience ourselves as ‘being’ a body, rather than ‘having’ a body, the more we come out of a ‘top down’ or ‘power-over’ relationship to life and into a sense of kinship with the world.
+I believe that the more we experience ourselves as ‘being’ a body, rather than ‘having’ a body, the more we come out of a ‘power-over’ relationship to life and into a sense of kinship with the world.

-The more we are able to listen to our bodies, the more we are connected to our core foundational needs and natural rhythms and the less likely we are to put up with our current systems.
+The more we are able to listen to our bodies, the more we are connected to our core foundational needs and natural rhythms, the less likely we are to put up with our current systems, that are not conducive to life thriving, and the more we are able to respond to our earth and offer inspired action for positive change.

 I give thanks to my teachers, mentors, guides and sources of inspiration, which include: